View Recipients of the Distinguished Speakers Bureau Awards

 NEAC DSB grant applications are considered on a rolling basis and when funds expire for each six month budgetary period, no further applications will be considered until the next budget period.

 Please check back here before submitting your completed NEAC DSB application materials to determine if funding is available.
-We will post notices at any time funds are expended and alert you as to the exact date when applications will again be accepted.
+We will post notices whenever funds are fully expended and alert you as to the exact date when applications will again be accepted.

-- Currently funds are available for any applications received during the July 1, 2017 – December 31, 2017 award period for a JAPAN DSB speaker grant.
+- Currently funds are available for any applications received during the July 1, 2019 – December 31, 2019 award period for a NEAC JAPAN DSB speaker grant.

-- Currently funds are available for any applications received during the July 1, 2017 – December 31, 2017 award period for a KOREA DSB speaker grant.
+- Currently funds are available for any applications received during the July 1, 2019 – December 31, 2019 award period for a NEAC KOREA DSB speaker grant.